Responsible Employer

 In addition, KION’s biannual campfire meetings provide a safe and confidential space where employees can share their questions, thoughts, and concerns with a member of the Executive Board in small groups of ten.
 Employees are encouraged to ask any questions they have about the company and provide feedback on areas for improvement or challenges that still need to be addressed.

 Once a year, the KION Group also conducts its global KION Pulse employee survey.
-In 2023, 80% of employees took part in the survey and shared their feedback.
+In total, 83 percent of all employees took the opportunity to give their feedback in 2024.
 The results of the survey are used to identify the right actions to take to further improve employee engagement and motivation.

 Training and Professional Development

-The KION Group understands that to secure a successful business future and retain valuable expertise, it needs to target the next generation today and equip them with the theoretical knowledge and practical skills they need.
-In Germany alone, around 50 apprentices and work placement students begin their careers at STILL every year.
-The company is currently working together with vocational training colleges and professional associations to train over 220 talented young people—both male and female in equal measure—across 15 commercial and business professions.
+The KION Group understands that, to secure a successful business future and retain valuable expertise, it needs to target the next generation today and equip them with the theoretical knowledge and practical skills required.
+In Germany alone, around 70 apprentices and work placement students start their careers at STILL each year.
+The company is currently working together with vocational training colleges and professional associations to train over 240 talented young people—both male and female in equal measure—across 15 commercial and business professions.
 STILL’s training is specifically tailored to industry requirements, meaning these young specialists are extremely well placed to find a job on completion of their training.
-This is reflected in the fact that STILL retains over 95% of its apprentices.
+This is reflected in the fact that STILL retains over 90% of its apprentices.

-Professional development is a top priority in the KION Group’s HR strategy.
+Professional development is a central component of the KION Group’s HR strategy.
 In order to establish its long-term position as an attractive employer on the international market, STILL offers its employees a broad program of training opportunities.
 In addition to a wide range of specialist qualifications, this program includes management training for all management levels.
 Ranging from basic training to advanced courses for experienced managers with an international focus, this management training provision ensures that all managers have the skills they need to perform their role effectively.

-The first step in developing talent is to identify talented individuals and analyze their development needs and the opportunities available to them.
-Based on the OCTR process, the company sets up talent conferences where it systematically identifies talented individuals working at the KION Group in Germany and nominates them for the following development programs: EXPLORE, MOVE, Talent Pool, KION Transition to Management Program, Female Mentoring Program.
-The Operation Development Program was also launched in December 2023 to support proactive succession planning with the aim of building up a pool of talented future managers for the operational arm of the business.
-A standardized training plan sets clear criteria for participant selection and defines a comprehensive training program.
+The first step in developing talent is to identify talented individuals and assess their specific development needs and potential.
+Based on the OCTR process, the company holds “talent conferences” to systematically identify talented employees at KION Group in Germany and nominate them for the appropriate development programs.
+These include EXPLORE, MOVE, Talent Pool, the KION Transition to Management Program, and the Women’s Mentoring Program.
+The operations development program LeadUp was also launched in December 2023 to support proactive succession planning with the aim of building up a pool of talented future managers for the operational arm of the business.
+A standardized training plan ensures that participants are selected according to clear criteria and provides for comprehensive training measures.

 Diversity